iweld/8_week_sql_challenge/case_studies/case_2_pizza_runner/pizza_runner_solutions.md

 Vegetarian|Peppers     |
 Vegetarian|Tomatoes    |

-Or flattened list of all toppings per pizza type.
+Or a flattened list of all toppings per pizza type.

 ````sql
 WITH pizza_toppings_recipe AS (